-These scenarios provide examples of the implementation of Competencies and Academic Standards Exchange (CASE) to solve issues schools and districts experience.
+These scenarios provide examples of the implementation of Competencies and Academic Standards Exchange (CASE) to solve issues for institutions and districts.

 Through the concept of ‘cfitem’, CASE 1.0 presents the ability to transmit learning standards, and competencies in a machine-readable format with a universally recognized identifier.

 An institution has implemented a learning management system (LMS) and a student information system (SIS) or a Curriculum Management System.
-Using CASE 1.0, course competencies (items including competency identifier, full competency statement, competency type, abbreviated competency statement and education level) are transmitted from the LMS to SIS.
-The information transmitted will be enough for the SIS to store competencies associated with a particular course.
+Using CASE 1.0, course competencies (items including competency identifier, full competency statement, competency type, abbreviated competency statement and education level) are transmitted between the SIS or Curriculum System and the LMS.
+The information transmitted will be enough for the LMS and SIS to store competencies associated with a particular course and module.

-An institution has implemented a learning management system (LMS) and an adaptive learning platform (ALP).
-Using CASE 1.0, specific course competencies (items) are transmitted from the LMS to ALP to inform the learning path for the student and to associate assessment rubrics to assignments.
+An institution has implemented a learning management system (LMS) and an adaptive learning platform (ALP) or an Assessment tool.
+Using CASE 1.0, specific course competencies (items) are transmitted from the LMS to ALP or tool to inform the learning path for the student and to associate assessment rubrics to assignments.

-Through the concept of ‘cfassociation’, CASE 1.0 presents the ability to transmit relationships between different sets of academic standards or individual competencies.
+Through the concept of 'cfassociations', CASE 1.0 presents the ability to transmit relationships between sets of academic standards or individual competencies.

 An institution has implemented a learning management system (LMS).
 The LMS contains a learning object repository (LOR) that in some aspects is populated by all users across the world who use the same LMS.
 Each user is able to align his/her learning objects to the academic standards appropriate to that jurisdiction.
 Using CASE 1.0, the LMS is able to present the same learning objects to users in other jurisdictions while displaying the academic standards alignment for the other jurisdictions (associations).